LogtalkDotOrg/logtalk3/coding/NOTES.md

 Support for some syntax highlighters (used in e.g in wikis, source code browsers, and bug trackers) is also provided.

+Files for setting Logtalk projects using common version control systems (e.g. git) are also provided.

 The files in this directory can be regarded as contributions to third-party text editors and syntax highlighters.
 Thus, as a general rule, these files are dual-licensed under the Logtalk license and the